Birds at the dock

 A microphone is mounted at the dock at Tennessee River Mile 559.5, listening to the lake 24/7.
 Audio runs through BirdNET from the Cornell Lab of Ornithology, an open-source neural network that identifies bird species by sound.
 Detections at high confidence are tallied here.

-Bird photos are fetched automatically from Wikipedia and cropped to the bird with YOLOv8.
+Bird photos are pulled automatically from Wikipedia and cropped to the bird with YOLOv8 object detection.
 Individual photo credits are on each species' Wikipedia page.